jlevy/og-equity-compensation/README.md

 For **startups**, a variety of data is easier to come by.
 We give some overview here of early-stage Silicon Valley tech startups;
-many of these numbers are not representative of whole across the country.
+many of these numbers are not representative of companies of different kinds across the
+country:

 - 🔹 One of the best ways to tell what is reasonable for a given company and candidate is to look at offers from companies with similar profiles on [AngelList](https://angel.co/).
 The